Species die out naturally, but it's happening faster than ever before.

-Fences - The countless fences that keep "livestock" under human confinement and control dramatically interfere with and harm wildlife.
+Fences - The countless fences that keep "livestock" under human confinement and control dramatically interfere with and harm wildlife, such as sage grouse.

 Disease spreading - The introduction of "livestock" brings new animal diseases that devastate some native animals.

 Ongoing wildlife "culling" - Purposeful efforts (including by government agencies) are made to eliminate wild animals that prey on "livestock" and/or compete with them for resources.
 Just a few examples include:

 Elk: Ranchers claim that native tule elk, nearly wiped out in California before being reintroduced, should be removed as an “invasive” species” to leave grasslands for cattle ranching and dairy operations.

 Grey wolves: May prey on "livestock" – especially when their regular prey have been killed by ranchers/targeted by hunters – but ironically, killing them may cause even more unplanned "livestock" deaths.